weidongxu-microsoft/java-sdk-tools/mcp/README.md

 2. Add tests for new functionality in `src/**/*.spec.ts`
 3. Build the project with `npm run build`
 4. Test your changes with `npm test` and `npm start`
+5. Format and lint your code with `npm run format` and `npm run lint`

 ## License

 MIT